 Although the pictures capture these young men at leisure, they were kept very busy in their college studies and military training.

 Outside the Barracks

-The two photos at right provide a glimpse at the exterior of the wooden barracks that were constructed on campus to house the SATC soldiers.
+The two photos below provide a glimpse at the exterior of the wooden barracks that were constructed on campus to house the SATC soldiers.

 The lower picture shows the Mess Hall built on campus to feed the members of the SATC.

 Many J.M.U. students had already joined the military to serve in World War I by the time the SATC had started.
 They would write letters home and many of these were published in the Decaturian.
 Below are two such letters from Millikin students who served during WWI.
 An image of the letter as it appeared in the Decaturian is included along with a transcription of the contents of each letter.